Small Research Grants Program

 - Costs for typing or editing a manuscript

-- Up to $750 for students proposing research that is undertaken as a course requirement (one grant per study)
+- Up to $750 for undergraduate and graduate students proposing research that is undertaken as a course requirement (one grant per study)

-- Up to $2,500 for students doing research as a degree requirement and/or for publication
+- Up to $2,500 for graduate students doing research as a degree requirement and/or for publication

 - Up to $2,500 for faculty and staff members doing research for an advanced degree.